mdn/content/files/en-us/web/api/sharedstorageselecturloperation/run/index.md

 {{APIRef("Shared Storage API")}}{{SeeCompatTable}}

 The **`run()`** method of the
-{{domxref("SharedStorageSelectURLOperation")}} interface defines the structure that the `run()` method defined inside a select URL output gate operation should conform to.
+{{domxref("SharedStorageSelectURLOperation")}} interface defines the structure that the `run()` method defined inside a Content Selection output gate operation should conform to.

 ## Syntax